 If in doubt, take the placement test(s) and/or diagnostic(s).
 Your placement results and/or recommendations will help determine the recommended starting point for your coursework in these subjects based on your knowledge in those areas.
 Academic Advisors (Academic Advising Directors and Academic Advisors for Student-Athletes) can also give you further guidance on choosing courses and assistance in understanding the placement recommendation.
 You will begin the advising conversation with your Academic Advisor via email, phone, on online chat beginning in August.

 Chemistry Placement Test

 Two different general chemistry sequences are offered: Chem 31A/B, the two-quarter set of courses (Autumn and Winter), and Chem 31M, the one-quarter course (Autumn only).
 Both sequences fulfill the general chemistry requirement at Stanford and arrive at the same endpoint so that students will be prepared to enroll in Chem 33, the first quarter of organic chemistry.
-All students who are interested in taking the one-quarter course and who do not have a score of 4 or 5 on the AP Chemistry Exam must take the Chemistry Placement Test online this summer.
+All students who are interested in taking Chem 31M or Chem 33 must take the corresponding Chemistry Placement Test online in Canvas this summer.

 Math Placement Diagnostic